sandravizz/Natural-disasters/README.md

 The more time I spend in nature the more fascinated I get with its beauty, wisdom and teachings.
 It's hard to put into words so I quote Albert Einstein, who said *Look deep into nature, and then you will understand everything better*.

-At the same time climate change is becoming real and threatening all life in this planet.
+At the same time climate change is becoming real and threatening all life on this planet.
 Responding to [Aaron Swartz](https://en.wikipedia.org/wiki/Aaron_Swartz)'s question- *What is the most important thing you could be working on in the world right now?
 And if you're not working on that, why aren't you?* I believe this is the most important thing right now.

 In this project I analyse deeply the most destructive natural disasters happening in the US over the last decades.
 The main objective is to understand patterns and possible changes over time providing a sourcefull foundation for discussion or further research.